By Matthew B. Cox

 “What did he think was going to happen when he identified Estes as a snitch?” asked Rausini.
 “Did he think these guys were going to thank Estes for helping take a bite out of crime?”

 The blood drained from Mueller’s face.
-Based on Rausini’s information, Mueller was now the lead prosecutor in a case involving an agent that had leaked confidential law enforcement information, setting in motion a chain of events that culminated in the murder of an FBI informant.
+Based on Rausini’s information, Mueller was now the lead prosecutor in a case involving an agent that had leaked confidential law enforcement information, setting in motion a chain of events that led to the murder of an FBI informant.

 Mueller then asked about the weapon used to kill Ellenberger.
 “Ellenberger wasn’t shot!” gasped Rausini out of exasperation at Mueller’s ignorance, “Nason choked him out.”